Ar7hurz1nh0/mcmngr/README.md

 ### Client-side

-> **Note:** "Client-side" refers to the machine that will be running the manager, not the machine that will be running the Minecraft server.
+> **Note:** "Client-side" refers to the machine that will be running the gui/cli manager, not the machine that will be running the Minecraft server (or the mcmngr daemon).

 1. Download the latest release from the [releases page](https://github.com/Ar7hurz1nh0/mcmngr/releases).
 2. Execute the downloaded file and follow the installer's instructions.